 Now only these, looking at overall feature integration of Wrike with Google Apps, we can call it Google Project Management Tool.

-Pricing model of Wrike: Paid version of Wrike starts at $49 per month for 5 GB storage and unlimited projects.
+The pricing model of Wrike: The Paid version of Wrike starts at $49 per month for 5 GB storage and unlimited projects.
 Upto 5 users, you can try free plan of Wrike.

 Basecamp Alternative – Asana